 Bolton School Senior Boys

-There are some notable recent alumni who have emerged from the strong cricket tradition at Bolton School, none more so than England's youngest opener and Lancashire player, Haseeb Hameed plus the Parkinson twins, Matthew and Callum, who were in the same year as Haseeb and now play for Lancashire and Leicestershire respectively.
+There are some notable recent alumni who have emerged from the strong cricket tradition at Bolton School, none more so than England's youngest opener and Nottinghamshire player, Haseeb Hameed plus the Parkinson twins, Matthew and Callum, who were in the same year as Haseeb and now play for Lancashire and Leicestershire respectively.
 Other notable former pupils who went on to play cricket include Duncan Worsley and Jackie Bond but any perusal of the cricket league summaries in the local press bears testimony to the value of the School to the sporting communities around the North West.

 The School benefits from some excellent practice facilities with four indoor cricket lanes, two Bola machines, four outdoor all weather nets, regular Saturday fixtures for six teams against leading cricket schools in the North West as well as 1st XI level matches against the MCC and XL Club.